gregr/dbKanren/README.md

     * perform unsafe interleaving until finished or safe calls reappear
       * like typical miniKanren search
       * if safe calls reappear, re-enter safe/finite results loop
+  * safety (and computation) categories for relations
+    * simple
+      * persistent (extensional or precomputed intensional)
+        * compute via retrieval
+      * nonrecursive
+        * compute via naive expansion
+      * "safe" in the datalog sense
+        * compute fixed point via semi-naive eval after top-down rewriting
+          * also be able to compute fixed point via DFS w/ repetition check
+        * all relations used in the body are safe
+        * all head parameter vars mentioned in positive position in body
+          * i.e., all head parameters will be bound to ground values
+        * no constructors containing vars in "dangerous" positions
+          * head parameters of recursive relation
+          * arguments to recursive relations in body
+        * aggregation is stratified
+      * "unsafe": top-down interleaving search
+        * no safety guarantees at all
+          * refutational incompleteness
+          * unlimited answers
+          * answers with unbound variables, possibly with constraints
+    * more complex alternatives
+      * "safe" for forward chaining only
+        * compute fixed point via semi-naive eval
+        * generalizes "safe" datalog slightly
+          * constructors w/ vars allowed as args to recursive relations in body
+      * "safe" for backward chaining only
+        * compute via DFS
+        * may or may not guarantee all variables are bound (groundness)
+        * termination guaranteed by structural recursion argument metric

+* mode analysis
+  * modes as binding patterns with result cardinalities
+    * parameter binding classes from least to most constraining
+      * f: free
+      * x: constrained
+      * c: constructed
+      * b: bound
+    * appendo: (b f f) -> (0 1) (b f b)
+      * bound first param leads to 0 or 1 result with bound third param
+  * mode-specific safety
+    * appendo termination requires (c f f) or (f f c) at every recursive call
+  * mode-specific cost
+    * different parameter bindings determine effectiveness of indices

 * lazy population of text/non-atomic fields
   * equality within the same shared-id column can be done by id